What is Hanging Man Candlestick Pattern: Meaning, Uses, Differences & Example

 From the reference, the hanging man candlestick pattern has a small real body, which indicates the difference between the open and close prices.
 And the pattern position near the high of the day.

-In the following example you can identify the bullish trend is weakening and the bear's trend might take the control which shows a potential reversal.
-You can also consider other technical indicators before making any trading decisions in the stock market.
+In the following example, one can identify that the bullish trend is weakening and the bear's trend might take the control which shows a potential reversal.
+Individuals can also consider other technical indicators before making any trading decisions in the stock market.

 How to Trade Using the Hanging Man Candlestick Pattern?